 "No electric car produced by a major manufacturer has had styling as eye-catching as this." – Green Car Reports

 When you think about it, retrofitting a classic with an electric drivetrain just makes good sense.
 This makes best use of an existing car rather than using new non-renewable resources to create one from scratch.
-Investment-grade vintage Beetles continue to rise in value, and when Zelectrified are incredibly smooth, quiet, and super fun to drive.
+Investment-grade vintage Beetles, Ghias, Microbuses and VW Things and air-cooled Porsches all continue to rise in value, and when Zelectrified are incredibly smooth, quiet, and truly fun to drive.

-There are many cars suitable for electric conversion, but we've found that classic Volkswagen Beetles built between 1958 and 1966 rank among the best.
-These years are the sweet spot, at the intersection of Volkswagen's most driveable and collectible Beetles.
-Unlike earlier versions, 58-66 models were better built to handle the torque of the high-performance Zelectric drivetrain along with double+ original HP.
-They're also continuing to gain value as the herd thins.
+There are many cars suitable for electric conversion, but we've found that these classic air-cooled models rank among the best.
+They’re found at the intersection of Volkswagen’s and Porsche’s most driveable and collectible vehicles.
+Given their light weight to start with, a number of select modifications make them perfect candidates to handle the torque of the high-performance Zelectric drivetrain along with double or triple their original HP.
+They're also all continuing to gain value as the herd thins.

 The iconic Bug's universal popularity continues half a century after it was first built, along with a robust worldwide industry supporting VW owners.
 Thousands of specialized mechanics, owners' clubs and parts manufacturers can be found almost everywhere.

-What makes the early Bug the perfect candidate for a high-performance electric drive?
+What made the early Bug the perfect candidate for our first high-performance electric drive?
 The simplicity of the car's design and its light weight are exceptional.
-And unbounded personality, character... where today's modern EVs come up short.
+And unbounded personality, character... exactly where today's modern EVs come up short.

 It's a sleeper.
 Other than a small digital "e-Fuel" gauge mounted in the original dash opening, the car appears 100% stock.
 Outward appearances will give no clue to onlookers ... until a Zelectric blur quietly flies by on the freeway.